northbright/Notes/Linux/Ubuntu/samba/setup-samba-share-for-xiaomi-tv-on-ubuntu.md

 ## Access Samba Share from Xiaomi TV

-* Press "OK" and run "File Manager", it will take Xiaomi TV 15 - 60 seconds to Find Share
+* Press "OK" and run "File Manager", it will take Xiaomi TV 15 - 60 seconds to Find Samba share
 * Once the Samba Share name appears, press "OK" and input user name and password(optional)
 * Xiaomi TV will save the user name and password of the Samba Share
 * It'll re-scan the network to discover Samba share when run "File Manager" after each reboot